Matt Walton

-Matthew "Matt" R. Walton (born August 24, 1973) is an American stage, film, and television actor.
+Matthew "Matt" R. Walton is an American stage, film, and television actor.
+He is best known for his role as Elijah Clarke on One Life to Live.

 Early life

 Walton was born in Hampton, New Jersey, and attended Boston Conservatory, where he received a degree as a Musical Theater major and a Directing minor.
 After graduation he returned to New York City and studied with Wynn Handman, Tony Spiridakis, Stephan Jobes and acting coaches Anthony Abeson, Seth Barrish and Bob Krakower.

 Career

 Stage

 Walton made his New York City debut Off-Broadway starring as Berger in the 30th anniversary production of Hair in 1997, and later reprised the role in Boston and at the Bay Street Theater in Sag Harbor, New York.

 This performance in Hair led to roles in Off-Broadway premieres, including The Tailor Made Man, The Sweepers, We're All Dead, Rush's Dream, Gorilla Man, and The Framer.

 He also played leads in New York and regional revivals of Beirut, Grease, Violet, Boy's Life, A Few Good Men, Proposals, Italian American Reconciliation, and Human Error.

 He starred in the Off-Broadway production of Under My Skin, written by Robert Sternin and Prudence Fraser.

 Parfumerie at The Wallis Annenberg Center in Beverly Hills.

 It's Just Sex at the Actor's Temple in New York City.